hunkid/rating-component/README.md

 | stars|Number | no  | 0    |Showed stars when mounted.|

 ## Event
-If component has been clicked (starred), you can be infromed by means of this:
+If component has been clicked (starred), you can be informed by means of this:
 ```
 <rating @starred="handleStarred"></rating>
 <script>